drpnd/pix/README.md

-# pix: Packet-based Information Chaining Service
+# pix: Programmable Information Chaining Service

 ## About
 We are developing an operating system for networking, called pix, as a fast